CONTENT

 Instead of mailing, which is expensive, time consuming, and causes so many patients to miss their bills, just text the payment request instead.
 You’ll speed up cash flow, be available to handle any questions ASAP, and reduce costs all in one swoop!

-Our Payments feature gives your healthcare facility the power to request and collect payments by SMS, plus track revenue all in one place.
+Text Request's Payments feature gives your healthcare facility the power to request and collect payments by SMS, plus track revenue all in one place.
 The amount owed and link to pay are automatically included when you send a payment request.

 Patients will love being able to manage invoices from their mobile phone, and staff will love being able to track everything in one place.
 Transactions are processed in real-time, so everyone’s day can keep chugging along.